GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 > Yours faithfully

-> [Name of firm--The partner hadn't even signed his name!]
+> [Name of firm—The partner hadn't even signed his name!]

 The letter irritated me.
 A lot.
 (Mind you I edited the documents anyway.)